How to Clear a Scratch Disk in Photoshop

-Disk Defragmenter doesn’t delete files, only reallocates them, so you have more free space available that is linked.
+Disk Defragmenter doesn’t delete files, it only reallocates them, so you have more free space available.
 Having more linked free memory is essential for larger files.
 For example, Photoshop can have huge files for its cache, which won’t fit in a drive if the open space is segmented.

 How to Use More RAM in Photoshop